-It feels like in the past year everywhere you turn you find that friends, family, and colleagues have begun learning to code.
-While their reasons and motivations for this vary widely, an increasing number of us are taking the time to learn about programming.
-If you’ve become curious yourself and are wondering where to begin, free web development courses are the best way to start.
+It feels like recently your friends, family, and colleagues have begun learning to code.
+While their reasons and motivations for this vary, an increasing number of us are taking the time to learn about programming.
+If you’re curious and are wondering where to begin, free web development courses are the best way to start.

 Thankfully, these days the internet is awash with various offerings, leaving newcomers facing a dizzying amount of choice.
 That’s where we come in—we’ve rolled our sleeves up and had a thorough search to find the best free web development courses for beginners online.

-If you want to skip ahead to our list of the best free courses, or to another section of the article, then just use the clickable menu.
+If you want to skip ahead to a section, then just use the clickable menu.

 - Why take a free web development course?